rush86999/atomic/README.md

 ## Demo

-You can see a demo video at https://www.atomiclife.app
+You can see a demo video of current features (not coming soon) at https://www.atomiclife.app

 ## Features